Here is a list of three Polish men that you should know: a freedom fighter, an opportunist lifesaver, and chronicler of the Polish soul.

 Schindler’s name is on THAT list.

 There is also a book called Book of Treason.
-It also contains names who did shameful acts during the Holocaust: blackmailers, traitors, informers, greed, contempt, jealousy, hatred.
+It contains names of those who did shameful acts during the Holocaust: blackmailers, traitors, informers, greed, contempt, jealousy, hatred.

 Both of these books are on display.